fonyango/MayOfCode/README.md

 ___
 #### Day 07: Saturday, 8th May 2021

-THis excercise involved working with lambda functions and rewriting the functions as named fucntions.
+This excercise involved working with lambda functions and rewriting the functions as named fucntions.
 I was able to write functions as both lambda and named fucntions that can do the following:

 - calculates the square of x.
 - calculates the square root of the sum of squares of x and y.